Sales

 Highlighting The Need for Your Product or Service

-In today’s market, consumers are often diligent with gathering information about a certain product or service that they are interested in.
+In today’s market, consumers are often diligent in gathering information about a certain product or service that they are interested in.
 Because their purchase decisions are guided by research, yelling a generic advertisement at them simply does not work.

-The second step of this sales process allows you to attract your target market and piquing their curiosity without selling to them.
+The second step of this sales process allows you to attract your target market and pique their curiosity without selling to them.
 This next step is your opportunity to convince them that they have a need for your product.
 Since you have already formed a relationship, consumers are more likely to trust what you have to say.

 All the information your team collects about your clients is key at this stage, your message to them should be tailor-fitted to the information that you have gathered about your lead.
 It should identify their specific problem, and it should connect your product’s features to solving that problem.